 Multiple Exposure

-Multiple Exposure is a collaborative photographic project between myself and the musician & photographer Tim Langsford, created between 2020 and 2021.
+Multiple Exposure is a collaborative photographic project between myself and musician and photographer Tim Langsford, created between 2020 and 2021.

 This body of work captures two perspectives on the emotional and psychological impacts of the Covid-19 pandemic, reflecting the shared and individual experiences we all faced during that time.

-Using Ilford HP5, high-speed ISO 400, 35mm film, we each shot a roll, then exchanged our films, reloading them into our cameras and shooting again.
-This process of double-exposure serves as a metaphor for the multiple layers of our experience—moments of separation, solitude, anxiety, sorrow, and even hope.
-Just as the film was exposed twice, we too were repeatedly exposed to the virus, both directly and indirectly, through our families and communities.
+Using Ilford HP5, high-speed ISO 400, 35mm film, we each shot a roll, then exchanged films, reloading them into our cameras and shooting again.
+This process of multiple exposure serves as a metaphor for the layers of our experience - moments of separation, solitude, anxiety, sorrow, and even hope.
+As the film was exposed multiple times, so too were we repeatedly exposed to the virus, both directly and indirectly, through our families and communities.

 I exhibted 3 from the series at the Cruel & Curious Heart exhibition in 2022